-U.S. Dollar Liquidity vs. EUR/USD
+U.S. Dollar and Global Liquidity

 U.S. Dollar and Global Liquidity In 2018, global liquidity fell at the fastest rate since the global financial crisis.
 This chart suggests that a reversal in global liquidity lies ahead.
 Image: Swedbank Research